WofWca/snowflake-generalized/server/examples/socks-server/README.md

 This example sets up a SOCKS server that is accessible through a Snowflake tunnel.

+⚠️ Note that running a public SOCKS server could subject you to legal issues.
+Setting a password on the SOCKS proxy in order to make it private won't really work, because proxies can intercept the password since it's transferred in plain text.
+If you want to set up a personal VPN, there are better solutions, such as [Amnezia](https://amnezia.org/en/self-hosted).

 1. Clone this repo and `cd` into its root.
 2. [Install Docker](https://docs.docker.com/engine/install/).
 3. Obtain a domain name.